 Assuming a 27-inch is unavailable, change the Diameter to 30 inches.
 Then click [Add/Update] and [Trial Route] again.

-The Q Actual is above the Q Target so we will accept the 30 inch.
+The Q Actual is now 46.13 cfs and is greater than the Q Target so we will accept the 30 inch.

 Add the Riser Structure

-Before moving ahead with other outlets we must add a Riser structure to house the Orifice and Weir.
-To get a view of our structure, click on the Structure radio button at the top of output table.
+Before moving ahead with other outlets we must add a Riser structure, only to house the Orifice and Weir.
+To get a view of our structure, click on the Structure radio button at the top of the output table.

 Add a 4 ft by 4 ft box-section Riser with a crest elevation at 107.50 to keep it well above the Max Elevations of the other routings.
 We do not want the Riser to control any flows or allow flow to enter over the top.